NSSCk/worm-ultralytics/README.md

 * If you want to specify which GPU devices to use, you can add 'CUDA_VISIBLEDEVICES=0.3' before the instruction (for example, I only need to use the first and fourth GPU devices in the device)
 * `CUDA_VISIBLE_DEVICES=0,3 torchrun --nproc_per_node=2 train_multi_GPU.py`

-# Precautions
+## Precautions
-*When using training scripts, be sure to set '-- data path' to the root directory where you store the 'DRIVE' folder** *When using prediction scripts, set 'weights_path' to your own generated weight path.
+* When using training scripts, be sure to set '-- data path' to the root directory where you store the 'DRIVE' folder**
+* When using prediction scripts, set 'weights_path' to your own generated weight path.

-# Load a model
+## Load a model
 `
 from ultralytics import YOLO
 model = YOLO("path/to/best.pt")  # load a  model
 `
-# Validate the model
+## Validate the model
 `
 metrics = model.val()  # no arguments needed, dataset and settings remembered `
+## Tracking
+* Track the worm and save the video locally, please run track.py Attention: Appropriate modifications need to be made according to your local environment
+`
+python track.py
+`
+## behavior-analysis
+* To analyze the behavior of the worm, please run behavior-analysis.py Attention: Appropriate modifications need to be made according to your local environment
+`
+python behavior-analysis.py
+`